-Your Directors have pleasure in presenting their 44th Annual Report of the companytogether with the Audited Financial Statement for the financial year ended on 31st March2015.
+Your Directors have the pleasure in presenting their 47th Annual Report of the companytogether with the audited standalone Financial Statements for the Financial Year ending on31st March 2018.

 Financial Highlights (Standalone)

 The CompanyRss summarized financial performance (standalone) for the financial yearending on 31st March 2018 is as under:

 |Particulars ||As at March 31 2018 ||As at March 31 2017 |

 |Less: Excise Duty ||209.63 ||940.84 |

 |Revenue from Operations (NET) ||9529.02 ||8397.32 |